 SUPPORT state funds to continue Medicaid expansion.
-In 2016, Oregon submitted a request to renew the state's Medicaid waiver, which expires in the summer of 2017.
-The 1115 waiver has provided flexibility that has been a catalyst for Oregon's health care reforms.
+In 2016, Oregon's request to continue its Medicaid waiver was approved.
+The 1115 waiver has been a catalyst for Oregon's health care reforms.
 Under the waiver and through Medicaid expansion, Oregon's uninsured rate has dropped from 15 percent to 5 percent in the past five years.
 The Governor's 2017-19 budget preserves eligibility and benefits for vulnerable Oregonians and low-income working families who have gained health coverage through the Affordable Care Act.

 At present, 95 percent of Oregon adults and 98 percent of children have health coverage.
-This has been of particular importance to Marion County's justice reinvestment initiative, as single, low-income individuals who were not eligible for health care benefits prior to Medicaid expansion are now covered for physical health care, mental health care, dental care, and other health-related services.
+This has been of particular importance to Marion County's justice reinvestment initiative, as single, lowincome individuals who were not eligible for health care benefits prior to Medicaid expansion are now covered for physical health care, mental health care, dental care, and other health-related services.
 Prior to expansion, the vast majority of people reentering the community from incarceration, along with many people experiencing chronic homelessness, were not eligible for health care benefits because Medicaid was limited to defined populations, such as people with disabilities and parents with children.